status-im/status-mobile/README.md

 [Core Team Members](https://github.com/orgs/status-im/people)

 Special thanks to [@adrian-tiberius](https://github.com/adrian-tiberius).
-Without the dedication of these outsanding individuals, Status would not exist.
+Without the dedication of these outstanding individuals, Status would not exist.

 ## Contact us